microhh/readthedocs/source/getting_started/code_and_compilation.rst

     cmake ..

-In case you prefer to enable either MPI or CUDA (at the moment, not both!), run one of the following commands instead of the previous one:
+Running :code:`cmake` without arguments gives you a serial build without GPU support in double precision.
+Parallel builds with MPI can be enabled by adding the :code:`-DUSEMPI=TRUE` flag.
+GPU support using NVIDIA CUDA can be enabled with the flag :code:`-DUSECUDA=TRUE`.
+Note that they cannot be combined at the moment in absence of multi-GPU support.
+The precision of the code can be reduced from double (64-bits) to single (32-bits) precision using the flag :code:`-DUSESP=TRUE`.
+Some examples are found below here:

 .. code-block:: shell

     cmake .. -DUSEMPI=TRUE
-    cmake .. -DUSECUDA=TRUE
+    cmake .. -DUSECUDA=TRUE -DUSESP=TRUE
+    cmake .. -DUSESP=TRUE

 .. warning::

-    Once the build has been configured and you wish to change the :code:`USECUDA` or :code:`USEMPI` setting, you must delete the build directory or create an additional empty directory from which :code:`cmake` is run.
+    Once the build has been configured and you wish to change the :code:`USECUDA`, :code:`USEMPI`, or :code:`USESP` setting, you must delete the build directory or create an additional empty directory from which :code:`cmake` is run again.

 With the previous command you have triggered the build system and created the :code:`Makefile`, if the :code:`default.cmake` file contains the correct settings.
 Now, you can start the compilation of the code and create the MicroHH executable with: